cryptrr/browser-scripts/README.md

 One Click Javascript Scripts and Tools for the browser.

+### Tested on Chrome Mobile and Desktop.
+But primarily targets Mobile.
+Should Work on all chromium based browsers.

 # Installation

 1. Git clone this repo or download the browser_scripts.html